csecker/VFVS/README-AWS.md

 AWS Batch Progress
 -----------------------------------------------------------------

-Docking count is inaccurate for sensor screens.
+Docking count is inaccurate for prescreens.
 Correct value will be in 'Completed Summary' when finished.

          Status   Workunits        Subjobs      Dockings (est.)